Casa da Palmeira

 Great Things to Do Near Casa da Palmeira

 Visit the Algarve Shopping Centre, on the EN125 at Guia.
-As well as over 130 shops, there are bars and restaurants for those who need a little respite from carrying those heavy shopping bags and to resting those weary feet.
+As well as over 130 shops, there are bars and restaurants for those who need a little respite from carrying those heavy shopping bags and to rest those weary feet.
 There is also a multi-screen cinema here.
 It is open daily from 10am.

 Visit the World of Sand

 This international sand sculpture festival is usually held between May and October.
 Reportedly the biggest sand city in the world, this fascinating and spectacle will amaze all members of the family!
 There are sand sculpture activities for children and it is illuminated by night.
 Located on the EN125 between Porches and Lagoa, opposite the Noel International School.

 Go to the beach!

 The Algarve is renowned for its wonderful beaches of soft golden sand.
 Most have parking areas, toilets and restaurant facilities and during the peak months all 'Blue Flag' beahces will have lifeguards on duty.
 There are so many to choose from but a particular favourite on this part of the Algarve is Praia da Falésia, where the sands stretch for over 5 kilometres.

 The Autodromo Internacional do Algarve is just off the A22 between Portimao and Lagos and is well signed.
 Check out the events for this forthcoming season on www.autodromodoalgarve.com for both cars and motorbikes.
 The petrol heads in the party will love the experience.

 Visit some charming inland villages